 There are different forms of progestogens:

 Progestogens or progestin is highly available in the market today.
 However, they also pose dangers to some women, especially those who are at risk for any medical issues.
-Despite their positive functions, progestins are also known for side effects like irritability, mood swings, headaches, and weight gain.
+Despite their positive functions, progestins are also known for side effects like irritability, mood swings, headaches and weight gain.

 Natural Progesterone or Natural Micronized Progesterone is an older form of supplemental progesterone.
-This is the type of progesterone that identically looks and works as a normal progesterone that is naturally produced by the body.
+This is the type that identically looks and works as a progesterone naturally produced by the body.
 This is primarily made in laboratories, from Mexican Wild Yams and Soy.
 These are just simple plants but they are the source of Diosgenin is a phytoprogesterone or plant substance that works and looks like progesterone.
 The plants (Mexican Wild Yam and Soy) are purified to get all the hormonal and therapeutic substances from them..